 Tangerine Dream had a particularly busy year in 1975, both within the studio and outside.
 The year began with their release of Rubycon, another popular entry in their canon which became their highest-charting ever album in the United Kingdom.
-Edgar Froese would also release a solo album, Epsilon in Malaysia Pale, in September.
-Between these things, they undertook a tour outside of their native Europe, the first time they had so.
+Edgar Froese would also release a solo album, Epsilon in Malaysian Pale, in September.
+Between these studio endeavors, they undertook a tour in Australia, the first time they left their native Europe.
 They even released their first-ever live album, which took material from their 1975 UK Tour.

 After their famous Reims Cathedral concert of the previous December, Tangerine Dream were forbidden by the papacy from ever playing in a Catholic church again.
 However, the concert received a great deal of positive reaction otherwise, resulting in invitations from English cathedrals to perform there as well.
 As a result, the group came over to England, where they performed in venues ranging from cathedrals to clubs.